KEY WHISTLEBLOWING CASES IN 2020-2021

 On balance, the Court held that the harm to PwC’s reputation and loss of client confidence outweighed the general interest in Mr. Halet’s disclosure.
 As such, it found that the Luxembourgish courts had struck a correct balance between the need to protect the rights of PwC, and Mr. Halet’s freedom of expression.
 The Court also noted Mr. Halet’s “disinterested nature” when disclosing the documents as a mitigating factor when deciding the level of fine to impose.

-See our overview of the key positive outcome whistleblowing cases over 2019.
+See below for our overview of the key positive outcome whistleblowing cases in 2020

 This case highlights how detailed a whistleblowing disclosure must be, to be considered a protected disclosure.
 Mr Simpson, who worked in a UK-based investment bank as Managing Director, claimed he had made several disclosures (the Employment Tribunal counted 37).